 The development plans sparked violent protests in May-June of 2013, which left several dead and thousands injured

-and thousands more injured in mass protests in Taksim Square, which were brutally suppressed by police.
+Several people were killed and thousands more injured in mass protests in Taksim Square, which were brutally suppressed by police.
 Demonstrations in the square - a traditional rallying point for Istanbul residents - are now banned.

 Erdgoan said the project was a key to preserving the country's heritage.